-Maximum Residual Disinfection Level Maximum Contaminant Level (MCL): the Goal (MRDLG): The level of a drinking highest level of a contaminant that is allowed in water disinfectant below which there is no drinking water.
-Primary MCLs are set as close to known or expected risk to health. the PHG (or MCLG) as is economically and MRDLGs do not reflect the benefits of the technologically feasible.
-Secondary MCLs are set use of disinfectants to control microbial to protect the odor, taste, and appearance of contaminants.
+Maximum Residual Disinfection Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.

+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring an reporting requirements, and water treatment requirements.

 Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor or appearance of the drinking water.
 Contaminants with SDWSs do not affect health at the MCL levels.
-Treatment Technique (TT): a required process intended to reduce the level of a contaminant in drinking water.